 Astaxanthin is a natural antioxidant that promotes longevity for both brain and cardiovascular health.
-It also promotes relief of pain due to inflammations, eye health and skin health.
+It also promotes relief of pain due to inflammation, eye health and skin health.

 What Is Astaxanthin?

-It is the red or pink coloring found in common sources of Astaxanthin, which include krill oil, salmon, trout and crayfish.
-The highest concentration of Astaxanthin is actually found in the muscles of a salmon which is believed to be the reason for their enormous endurance in swimming upstream.
+Sources of Astaxanthin can be found in krill oil, salmon, trout and crayfish and is the red or pink coloring.
+The highest concentration of Astaxanthin is actually found in the muscles of a salmon, which is believed to be the reason for their enormous endurance in swimming upstream.

-Astaxanthin acts to reduce aging in the cells and improve overall health.
-It is an anti-oxidant that is thought to be more effective than Vitamin A, E and C in eliminating free radicals and is also considered a strong anti-inflammatory.
+Astaxanthin acts to reduce aging in the cells and may improve overall health.
+It is a strong, fat-soluble anti-oxidant that is thought to be more effective than Vitamin A, E and C in eliminating free radicals and is also considered a strong anti-inflammatory.

-It is considered safe to take and is believed to have a quite a few impressive benefits.
+It is considered safe to take within the proper dosages and is believed to have a quite a few impressive benefits.

 Benefits of Astaxanthin

-Astaxanthin battles oxidative damage in the body that is caused by free radicals which are formed when oxygen interacts with molecules.
+Astaxanthin is most well known as a powerful antioxidant, battling oxidative damage in the body that is caused by free radicals which are formed when oxygen interacts with molecules.

 Free radicals come from toxins and waste in the body.
-This is the most common path that leads to aging and/or age related diseases and may be one the causes of cancer, heart disease and strokes.
+This is the most common path leading to aging and/or age related diseases and may be one the causes of cancer, heart disease and strokes.

 Taking a strong quality antioxidant may prevent and protect cellular damage and DNA by breaking the chain reaction that damages imperative molecules.

-It is also thought that it might improve the way our immune system functions entirely and may protect us from diseases including Parkinson’s and Alzheimer’s.
+It is also thought that it might improve the way our immune system functions entirely and may reduce the risk of diseases including Parkinson’s, Alzheimer’s and Cancer.

 There is even some studies that suggest that Astaxanthin may lower the oxidation of LDL cholesterol which prevents it from clogging the heart.
 It also may reduce blood pressure and sugar in diabetics.